Anku5hk/Programmers_guide_to_Python/book.md

 # close a file, frees up system resources, should be called at the last step
 file.close()
 ```
-### 9.2 *with* statement
+### <strong>9.2 *with* statement</strong>
 * This statement simplifies some common resource management like in file streams.
 It makes code more readable and helps in avoiding resource leaks.
-When using *with* statement  the resources are handled automatically inside a nested block of code.
+When using a *with* statement the resources are handled automatically inside a nested block of code.
 It guarantees to close the file no matter how the code block is exited.
 ```Python
 ## Example 1: without "with" statement
 file = open("sample.txt")